pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

 ### Prepare your virtual environment

-To prepare your virtual environment use the following commands -
+Use the following commands to prepare your virtual environment (virtualenv) -

 ~~~bash
 # go to your workspace directory